SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 In short, empirical observation shows that governments usually devolve before they enter a new stage, and the stages -- or cycles -- repeat themselves across history, in circular fashion.

 Each phase, such as kingship or aristocracy, winds up becoming corrupt and tyrannical.
-When that happens, the leaders are overthrown, and the next phase of governance appears.
+Eventually, its leaders are overthrown, and a new phase of governance appears.

 Here's my truncated version of the cycle: